catalys1/dnnutil/README.md

-# Deep Nueral Net Utilities for PyTorch
+# Deep Neural Net Utilities for PyTorch

 A package containing utilities for handling common deep-network tasks in PyTorch.